tp-mxl/Youtube-Interface-mimmic/README.md

 # **YouTube Interface Mimic**
-The YouTube Interface Mimic project is a web-based application developed using HTML and CSS.
+The YouTube Interface Mimic project is an HTML and CSS web-based application.
 This project aims to replicate the appearance of YouTube’s interface while allowing users to interact with real videos and channels.
 This project serves as an exercise in front-end web development, focusing on UI design, layout structure, and integrating live video content through hyperlinks.

 # **Features:**
 - **Mimicked YouTube Interface**: The project replicates the look and feel of YouTube’s homepage, with key components such as the video player, sidebar, and video thumbnails.